"I am glad that taking part in a trial might help others on their own cancer journey.”

 When you have a bronchoscopy or chest surgery, the surgical team can take samples of tissue from your lungs or

-Occasionally, if you have surgery, a piece of bone is removed or cut to make it easier for the surgeon to get to where they need to operate.
+Sometimes during surgery, the surgeon removes a piece of bone or cut it.
+This is to make it easier for the surgeon to get to where they need to operate.
 If this is the case, the study team would also like to take a sample of the spongy substance in the centre of the bone (the

 If you have lung cancer or lung fibrosis and you take part in this study, you may have more bronchoscopies than you would have if you weren’t taking part.
 This could mean extra visits to the hospital.

 Having a bronchoscopy or a biopsy can cause pain, bleeding and infection.
 There is also a small risk of your lung collapsing.
 Your clinical team will explain what will happen and provide details about any possible risks before you agree to have any tests or surgical procedures.